Research Group @ PLRI @ TU Braunschweig

-Our group aims to elucidate the molecular mechanisms behind phenotypes in general and human diseases, in particular.
-To that end, we develop integrative bioinformatics methods leveraging network analysis, machine learning techniques, and statistical approaches.
+Our group aims to elucidate the molecular mechanisms behind phenotypes and diseases.
+To that end, we develop integrative bioinformatics methods leveraging network analysis, machine learning, and statistics.
 We apply own and existing approaches in close collaboration with biologists and physicians to derive insights from multi-omics data.

 We develop tools that leverage information from molecular interaction networks in understanding molecular profiling data.
 De novo network enrichment tools extract subnetworks that mechanistically explain a phenotype of interest, e.g. a disease.

 ASimulatoR is an R package for the simulation of RNA-seq reads with alternative splicing events.
 It is freely available on GitHub.

 Domain Interaction Graph Guided ExploreR (DIGGER) integrates protein-protein interactions and domain-domain interactions into a joint graph and maps interacting residues to exons.
 DIGGER allows the users to query exons or isoforms individually or as a set to visually explore their interactions.

 To address the pandemic of the Coronavirus Disease-2019 (COVID-19), drug repurposing can be a helpful approach since it offers the possibility to find alternative fields of application for already approved drugs.
 CoVex is the first network and systems medicine online data analysis platform that integrates virus-human interaction data for SARS-CoV-2 and SARS-CoV.
 It is available as interactive webtool.
 More information and current updates can be found at the CoVex blog at the Chair of Experimental Bioinformatics website.

 Scellnetor is a novel scRNA-seq clustering tool.
 It allows the analysis of pseudo time-courses in single-cell sequencing data via a network-constrained clustering algorithm.
 Scellnetor is available as interactive online application at the Scellnetor website.